unt-libraries/untl-metadata-documentation/docs/technical/completing-records.rst

 ========

 The primary goal when we create metadata in the Digital Collections is to help users find items that they will find interesting or useful.

-We do this by:
+**What Information Should Be Included?**

-* Describing an item as accurately as possible (e.g., not describing a clipping as a whole newspaper, or using a title that only applies to part of the content)
+-   Information should match the item and represent it as accurately as possible (e.g., not describing a clipping as a whole newspaper, or using a title that only applies to part of the content)
-* Including any information that is relevant to explain what the item is
-* Limiting duplication of information, unless it serves a purpose
-* Following formatting and usage guidelines so that information matches across items
+-   Any available information about how the item was made and what is in the content to help a user find a specific item or know if it has the information they need

+**Why Is Information Split Into So Many Fields?**

+-   Some information primarily describes what the item is and how it was made -- e.g., creator, contributor, publisher, creation date, resource type
+-   Some fields primarily describe what kind of content the item has and whether it will be useful to the user -- e.g., content description, subjects, coverage
+-   We mainly try not keep this information separate and not duplicate it across these fields
+-   *Occasionally* information in could overlap and may be duplicated to reflect that in *specific* cases, e.g.:

+    -   A self-portrait is made by the person who is in the image (creator and named person would be the same)
+    -   A report could say "this is what happened today" (creation date and coverage date would be the same)
+    -   Most photographs will have a creation date and covereage date that are the same (since the time of creation captures what is happening at that time)

+**Why Are There So Many Rules About Formatting?**

+-   We want information to be added consistently because there may be overlap between items in different collections or we may want to use the values for interface features

+    -   Values entered in some fields are used for filtering and browsing (e.g., explore by...location, subject, date, etc.), but this relies on standardized formatting
+    -   Many types of values are "clickable" in records if a user wants to find "more items" that have the same subject, the same creator, are in the same series etc. -- but this only works if terms are entered the same way -- and these often apply across items described by many different people

+**Where Should I Even Start?**

+-   This page gives a general overview of what you should think about when doing metadata
+-   The Quick-Start Guide (linked in the left menu) gives a summary of the most important things to know about every field

 Questions or Issues